zfcampus/apigility-documentation/content-validation/basic-usage.md

 The [zf-content-validation](https://github.com/zfcampus/zf-content-validation) module utilizes [Zend Framework's InputFilter component](http://framework.zend.com/manual/2.3/en/modules/zend.input-filter.intro.html).
 Apigility takes information from the UI and writes it to the target API's module configuration file.
-For more information on how the theory of input filters, [read the Content Validation introduction](/content-validation/intro.md).
+For more information on the theory of input filters, [read the Content Validation introduction](/content-validation/intro.md).

 To configure an input filter in the Apigility UI, browse to the API, then the service.
 From there,